The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-Jordid13/README.md

 }
 ```

-The above code highlights the dynamic nature of JavaScript's type system, which TypeScript addresses with static typing.
-Interfaces allow us to add properties by extending them using the `extends` keyword, whereas with type aliases we have to redefine the type each time and intersect both types.
-This makes interfaces much more flexible to work with when dealing with object data that may need to be extended or modified, whereas type aliases are more useful for representing types that are not objects, such as strings or numbers.
+The above examples highlight the added flexibility that interfaces provide when it comes to extending types.
+Interfaces allow us to add properties by extending them using the `extends` keyword, whereas with type aliases, we have to redefine the type each time and intersect both types.
+Interfaces are generally more flexible when we're dealing with objects that may need to be extended or modified, while type aliases are useful for primitives, unions, intersections, or when you need to compose types in more complex ways.

 ## Type Annotations and Narrowing